 API

-DNS Hosting
+Managed DNS

-DNS Hosting
+Managed DNS

 Chosen image

 According to the RFC 1034 specification, a CNAME record cannot coexist with other records.
-Therefore, it is impossible to specify a CNAME record for the root domain, also known as the "apex domain" (e.g., example.com), because it has mandatory NS and SOA records.
+Therefore, it is impossible to specify a CNAME record for the root domain, also known as the "apex domain" (e.g., sample-test.com), because it has mandatory NS and SOA records.

-How does CNAME Flattening work?
+How does CNAME flattening work?

-Configuration of CNAME Flattening
+Configuration of CNAME flattening

 1. Remove the A record for the root domain before creating the CNAME record.